 - Click on ‘System’

-- On the ‘System’ settings page, click on the ‘system info’ option appearing on the right-hand side.
+- On the ‘System’ > About page, click on the ‘Advanced System Settings’ link.

 - In the ‘Advanced’ tab, locate the ‘Performance’ and click on ‘Settings’.